North Fork Newaukum Wetland Mitigation Bank, June 19, 2012. Nine years after construction.

 Benefits from banks

-Banks typically involve consolidating many small wetland mitigation projects into a larger, potentially more ecologically valuable site.
-This consolidation encourages growth of more diverse habitat and wetland functions.
+Banks typically involve consolidating many small wetland mitigation projects into a larger site that potentially has more ecological value.
+Consolidation encourages the growth of more diverse habitat and wetland functions.
 It also helps create more sustainable ecosystems.

-Wetland mitigation banks are more likely to succeed than permittee-responsible mitigation projects because the banks are built before damage occurs to another wetland site.
-Banking has the potential to increase ecological benefits, save money for project applicants, and make the application and permitting processes more efficient.
+Since wetland mitigation banks are built before damage occurs to another wetland site, banks are more likely to succeed than permittee-responsible mitigation projects.
+Wetland banks have the potential to increase ecological benefits, save money for project applicants, and make the application and permitting processes more efficient.
 Banking also creates an economic incentive for restoring, creating, enhancing and/or preserving wetlands.

-The wetland mitigation banks rule (Chapter 173-700 WAC) identifies the criteria necessary for implementing and operating an environmentally sound banking system in Washington.
-We collaborate with the U.S. Army Corps of Engineers and EPA to certify banks across the state.
+The state wetland mitigation bank rule identifies the criteria necessary for implementing and operating an environmentally sound banking system in Washington.
+We work with the U.S. Army Corps of Engineers and EPA to certify banks across the state.

 How do I use a bank?

-If your development project is within the service area of a wetland mitigation bank, you may propose to compensate for your unavoidable impacts to wetlands by purchasing credits from an approved bank.
-As the permittee, submit a bank use plan to the permitting agency/agencies.
-The agency/agencies will review the proposal and determine whether or not using the bank is appropriate.
+If your development project is within the service area of a wetland mitigation bank, you may propose to offset unavoidable impacts to wetlands by purchasing credits from an approved bank.
+As the permittee, you need to submit a bank use plan to the permitting agency/agencies, who will review the proposal and determine whether or not using the bank is appropriate.

 How do I...